NuevoFoundation/workshops/content/english/pygame-pong/Wrapup.md

 ## Now, it's your turn!
 Use the knowledge you gained from this tutorial to make various interesting changes to the game.
-- Add sets to the game, where each set is the first to 21 points.
+- Add sets to the game, where a player wins a set when they reach 21 points.
 The player who wins the best of 3 sets will be declared the winner.
 - Try adding difficulty level for player to choose.
 At each difficulty level, the default speed of ball is increased.
 Can you guess which attribute of the `Ball` object you should change?
 - Assign player names to each side and let the user enter their preferred name before starting the game.